VilledeMontreal/politique-libre/Directives/PublicationProjetVille.md

 project maintainer in charge of publication.
 1. The project maintainer responsible for publication prepares the code.
 In particular, s/he must:
-    1. Add the LICENSE.md and CONTRIBUTING.md files.
+    1. Add the LICENSE and CONTRIBUTING.md files.
     1. Remove all private information.
     1. Make sure the city possesses all of the project’s intellectual property.
     1. Select a CLA tool/process.